pbaljet/CPSC-4970/docs/term/2022-summer-a/syllabus.md

 term, Module 1 through Module 7 are each allocated one week, with each beginning on a Monday and ending on the following Sunday.

-Below is the weekly schedule for [Fall B 2021](http://online.auburn.edu/term_calendar).
+Below is the weekly schedule for [Summer A 2022](http://online.auburn.edu/term_calendar).
 Note that course work continues through all days of the term, including those marked as holidays.